Rules of the game

 No fielder may block the base path without possession of the ball.
 Catchers are most often at fault by waiting for a throw in the runner’s path.
 Runners have the first right to the path they have chosen when the fielder does not yet possess the ball.
 Fielders must give base runners access to the plate or any base until such time as they have the ball in their hands and only then do they have a right to be in the runner’s chosen path.

-Errant Throws - PHBA follows the BASEBALL Rules with respect to errant throws for both Baseball and Softball.
-An errant (off line) throws that bring the fielder into the path of the runner IS NOT an obstruction violation on the fielder even when they ultimately make the catch and tag the runner.
-However, In USA SOFTBALL, this MAY BE an obstruction violation on the fielder even when they ultimately make the catch and tag the runner.
-This is completely the umpire’s judgment.
-It is important to understand this distinction, especially when your player is playing in the softball tournaments during summer and fall where USA Softball rules are enforced.
+PHBA follows the Baseball rule with respect to errant throws for both Baseball and Softball.
+An errant (off line) throw that brings the fielder into the path of the runner is not an obstruction violation on the fielder even when they ultimately make the catch and tag the runner.

 8. Slide or avoid